seanfahey1/Bio668/README.md

 Next, add additional .fasta formatted files to the `sequences` directory (or remove unwanted files).

-Then run the following command to produce the 3-mer PCA plots:
+Finally, run the following command to produce the 3-mer PCA plots:

 ```bash
 ./pca-of-kmers.py